cosmicc/LEDSmartClock/README.md

 LED SmartClock is an ESP32-based wall clock built around an 8x32 WS2812B LED matrix.
 It combines a large-format clock display with GPS, NTP, weather, air-quality, and alert data, then exposes everything through a web dashboard, a configuration portal, and OTA firmware updates.

-Version `2.2.3` is the current rewrite baseline.
-It introduces a cleaner internal structure, a redesigned web interface, and a themed OTA update flow with progress feedback.
+Version `2.5.0` is the current v2 release.
+It includes the rewritten web interface, OTA flow, display scheduler cleanup, DHCP-aware NTP selection, configuration backup or restore, hardened weather-alert fallback handling, and key-based config storage.

 ## What It Does